Photoshop Halftone Dot Pattern tutorial

 The halftone dot pattern.

-The benefit of a smart filter is that we can go back and edit the settings, which we’ll do in a moment.
+The huge benefit of a smart filter is that the effect remains completely editable.
+We can go back and change our settings at any time, which we’ll do in a moment.

 The Filter Gallery smart filter.